frankiehiggs/CovXY/README.md

 # CovXY

- Code which generated the diagrams in the paper "Largest nearest-neighbour link and connectivity threshold in a polytopal random sample" by Mathew D. Penrose, Xiaochuan Yang and Frankie Higgs.

 Code for the simulations in the paper "Covering one point process with another" by Frankie Higgs, Mathew D. Penrose and Xiaochuan Yang.

 We place $n$ points $X_1, \dots, X_n$ in a region $A \subseteq \mathbb{R}^d$, which we think of as transmitters,